kausaratg/practice/README.md

-## This is a git repository where i solve diffrent questions with diffrent programming languages.
+## This is a git repository where i solve different questions with different programming languages.